 Volunteer Church Meals:

 Every Tuesday and Friday since 1969, a small group of cooks, drivers and helpers have gathered in our church to prepare and deliver a hot, nutritious noon meal to elderly, handicapped and needy people in our community.
 In addition to people from our own congregation there are groups from: Trinity Episcopal Church, Tyrone Food Bank, First English Lutheran Church, Christ United Methodist Church, Wesley United Methodist Church, and our local American Legion who assist us with this ministry.
 There are about 50 area residents who receive these twice-weekly meals.
 This is our way of carrying out Christ’s call to feed the needy.

 Our “Shoe Closet” ministry provides “gently” worn (and sometimes new) shoes to anyone who needs them, at no cost.
 We have shoes for men, women and children.
 Seasonally appropriate shoes are displayed throughout the year.

 Area churches, businesses, and individuals have joined us in this effort, with in-kind donations.
 This is also an opportunity to “Go Green” by recycling shoes, boots, sneakers, etc., that people no longer use.
 We welcome cash donations, which are usually used to purchase children’s shoes (which are always in demand).

 We clean, deodorize, and disinfect all donated shoes so that they are ready for our guests.
 The closet is open on the first Saturday of each month from 10 am till Noon.
 At least two people from our congregation are present to greet and assist our guests who come to visit.
 We have as many as 50 people who come to the closet during the two hour period it is open.
 This is our way of responding to Christ’s call to clothe those in need.

 Our church bazaar is held annually in November.
 There are usually crafts and plants available.
 As a part of our bazaar we have a “yard sale” room that is filled with donations from members and friends.
 This room allows customers to purchase used items at a fair price.
-We also have baked goods, soup, and sandwiches as a part of the bazaar.
 All proceeds from this event go toward the Volunteer Church Meals ministry.